Underpass People come and go... but we survive because of each other.

 Andy Huang Andy Huang has directed and animated short films that have received national and international recognition.
 His past animated work has been showcased at the Smithsonian National Gallery of Art in Washington, D.C. and the Chicago International Children's Film Festival.

-Andy's latest independent film, Doll Face, was accepted into the Official Selection for the Annecy International Animated Film Festival in France, as well as the Electronic Theater for SIGGRAPH 2006 in Boston.
+Andy's indpendent film Doll Face was accepted into the Official Selection for the Annecy International Animated Film Festival in France, as well as the Electronic Theater for SIGGRAPH 2006 in Boston.

 Having completed his Bachelor of Fine Arts at USC in May, 2007, Andy continues to produce animation and motion graphics, and has recently launched a music video career.